-Married with four boys, Dave’s is a natural visionary.
+Married with four boys, Dave is a natural visionary.
 When he discovered that there were positive stories from the early bicultural years in Aotearoa, he was surprised.
 Despite some tertiary studies on things-Maori in the early 1990s, he’d never heard many of these stories.
 They were largely untold.
 In his words, ‘Every nation needs positive stories from its early years.
 They are essential as a basis for positive national identity.
-While our failures need open admission — it makes no sense that we don’t also know these positive stories, like of those who tried to stop colonisation, as one example!’
+While our failures need open admission, it makes no sense that we don’t also know these positive stories; of those who tried to stop colonisation, as one example!’
 This awareness caused Dave to seek a team who could help to make some of these stories known — stories of some of our nation’s great early bicultural ancestors — whether Māori or Pākehā, male or female.
-In Dave’s view, it’s an approach endears an attitude of hope in bicultural things.
-Certainly that has been the case for him!
+In Dave’s view, this is an approach which gives rise to an attitude of hope in bicultural things.
+Certainly, that has been the case for him!
 Dave and his wife Heather live in Tauranga.
-Their children (who are Pākehā) love the stories, and want to be Māori warriors when they grow up.
+Their children (who are Pākehā) love the stories and want to be Māori warriors when they grow up.

 As well as being involved with The Chronicles of Paki, Gina teaches Bible in Schools and guitar.
 She also enjoys gardening and cooking.

 Alison lives with her husband on a farm near Motueka, at the top of the South Island, New Zealand.
 They have three grown-up children.
 Her main priorities are her family, friends and Christian faith, and her main interests are her writing, teaching and grandchildren.
 Alison is a trained primary school teacher and a part-time farmer.
 She is an internationally published author and has written both fiction and non-fiction works.
 She has enjoyed seeing over thirty children’s stories, short stories, articles and poems published.

 Alison has found ‘The Chronicles of Paki’ to be her most challenging and rewarding writing project to date.